AlickMitchell/alickmitchell.github.io/content/posts/link_redundancy_with_administrative_distance/index.md

 ### Dropping of Connections ###

-With no routes removed this is the routing table entry for 10.10.11.0/24
+With no connections removed this is the routing table entry for 10.10.11.0/24
 ```
 Site-A#sh ip route 10.10.11.0 255.255.255.0
 Routing entry for 10.10.11.0/24